mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 # Master server setup/change

 In MaxScale ini file the server section for master is no longer required, same for servers=master_server in the service section.
-The mastet server setup is currently managed via CHANGE MASTER TO command issued in MySQL client connection to MaxScale or by providing a proper master.ini file in the binlogdir.
+The master server setup is currently managed via CHANGE MASTER TO command issued in MySQL client connection to MaxScale or by providing a proper master.ini file in the binlogdir.

 If MaxScale starts without master.ini there is no replication configured to any master and slaves cannot register to the router: the binlog router could be later configured via CHANGE MASTER TO and the master.ini file will be written.